 - M1 and M2 run from Vanløse via central Copenhagen to Vestamager and Copenhagen Airport, respectively.

-The red S-trains (S-tog in Danish) in Copenhagen are named with a letter, e.g. line A, B, C and E. The trains run every day from 5 am in the morning to 12:30 am at night, while on Friday and Saturday they run all night.
+The red S-trains run between the City Center and the suburban areas surrounding Copenhagen.
+They run every day from 5 am in the morning to 12:30 am at night, while on Friday and Saturday they run all night.
 Most trains run every 10 minutes during the day, while in the evenings and on weekends there can be up to 20 minutes between the trains.
 All trains stop at the stations in the Inner City; including Vesterport, Nørreport and Copenhagen Central Station.

 From Copenhagen Central Station to Roskilde